North Dakota State Bison football: Games against the FBS

-The Bison have a record of 9-5 against FBS schools since they moved up from Division II to Division I FCS in 2004, including a winning streak of 6 games from 2010-2016.
-The following table lists all of the games North Dakota State has played against a Football Bowl Subdivision (FBS) school since they began reclassification to become a FCS school.
-A 2020 game scheduled against the University of Oregon was canceled due to COVID, and has been rescheduled for 2028.
+The Bison held a record of 9–5 against FBS schools since they moved up from Division II to Division I FCS in 2004 until they moved from FCS to FBS in 2026, including a winning streak of 6 games from 2010 to 2016.
+The following table lists all of the games North Dakota State has played against a Football Bowl Subdivision (FBS) school since they began reclassification to become a FCS school until they left FCS in 2026.